Sentinel Logo

 └── charlie.json # Document: "charlie"

 Document IDs become filenames with a .json extension.
+The .deleted/ subdirectory stores soft-deleted documents for recovery purposes.
 This means you can browse your data with any file manager or command-line tool.

 CRUD Operations